faucetsdn/faucet/docs/docker.rst

       -p 6653:6653 \
       faucet/faucet

+By default the Dockerfile for Faucet will build an image that will run as the `faucet` user under UID 1001, if you need to change that it can be overridden at runtime with the Docker `-u` flag.

 By default it listens on port 6653 for an OpenFlow switch to connect.
 Faucet expects to find the configuration file faucet.yaml in the config folder.
 If needed the -e option can be used to specify the names of files with the